Griffith Barracks: Wellington Barracks

-Griffith barracks
+Griffith Barracks

-The barracks was later renamed by the Army Council in honour of Arthur Griffith.
+The barracks was later renamed "Griffith Barracks" by the Army Council in honour of Arthur Griffith.

-In 1937 part of the barracks was leased to the Irish Athletic Boxing Association as the site for the National Stadium which was opened by Frank Aiken.
+In 1937, part of the barracks was leased to the Irish Athletic Boxing Association as the site for the National Stadium which was opened by Frank Aiken.

 The last soldiers left the barracks and transferred to Cathal Brugha Barracks in September 1988.
 The refurbishment of buildings for educational use as Griffith College Dublin began in Summer 1991.
 The Griffith Barracks Multi-Denominational School was officially opened by President Mary McAleese in April 1998.